Zara-owner Inditex upbeat on China as its mid-market brands lure shoppers

 MADRID Spain's Inditex (ITX.MC), owner of the Zara chain and the world's biggest fashion retailer, is optimistic about long-term growth in China despite the slowing economy, as demand for its affordable fashion stays robust.

-Inditex, whose Zara brand has lured shoppers this season with a minimalist straight-cut look, teaming muted colors with ankle boots and trousers, makes about 7 percent of its sales in China, analysts estimate.
+Inditex, whose Zara brand has lured shoppers this season with a minimalist straight-cut look, teaming muted colours with ankle boots and trousers, makes about 7 percent of its sales in China, analysts estimate.

 Western luxury brands like Burberry (BRBY.L) and Hugo Boss (BOSSn.DE) are suffering from cooling Chinese demand, but mid-market names like Adidas (ADSGn.DE) and Zara are faring better.